 You can enter text or numbers in data entry fields.
 Some fields have restrictions, e.g., it might be possible that a certain field only accepts numbers.
-The meaning of a data field, i.e., the kind of data you should enter there, can be indicated by a label, an inline text, and/or a tooltip.
+The meaning of a data field, i.e., the kind of data you should enter there, can be indicated by a label, and/or an inline text.
+A tooltip can provide additional information about a data field.